b3lf3g0r/cartify-sdk/README.md

 **_Our documentation module source code resides in `cartify-sdk/docs`_**

-**_If you would like to make contributions to the Astro SDK documentation source, here is a [guide](https://github.com/b3lf3g0r/cartify-sdk/blob/main/CONTRIBUTING.md) in doing so._**
+**_If you would like to make contributions to the Cartify SDK documentation source, here is a [guide](https://github.com/b3lf3g0r/cartify-sdk/blob/main/CONTRIBUTING.md) in doing so._**

 ## Contributing
 >